mozilla/shield-studies-addon-template/about.md

 ### s.t.m.o - [sql.telemetry.mozilla.org](http://sql.telemetry.mozilla.org/)

+#### Where are my pings?

+1. Are you seeing them in `about:telemetry` and / or the QA-Study-Helper.
+If YES, then they are being reported at client, good!
+If NO:   check the config settings for your study for `telemetry.send => true`
+2. Is pref set weirdly:  `toolkit.telemetry.server => https://incoming.telemetry.mozilla.org`.
+If you are running from `run_firefox` and maybe lots of other contexts, this pref will not be properly set (because we don’t usually want to send telemetry!)
+BAD RESULT:  “toolkit.telemetry.server”, Pref::new(“https://%(server)s/dummy/telemetry/“))
+3. Have you waited… 3-5 minutes?

 - All error messages are misleading.
 They almost always indicate issues with syntax.
 Sometimes they indicate mis-spelled fields.
 - No SEMI-COLONS at the end of your sql!
 - Athena >> Presto (10-20x faster!)
 - Be careful with single and double-quotes.

 ## Glossary

 - **Probe**.
 A Telemetry measure, or ping.
 More broadly:  any measure sent anywhere.
 - **Variation**.  synonyms (branch, arm):
    - which *specific* version / configuration a specific client is randomized into.
    - A JSON object describing the configuration for that specific choice, with keys like `name`.

 ## OTHER DOCS

 - template/README.md

     - should be edited for YOUR STUDY
     - move the general npm commands there